-SCOPE AND APPLICABILITY: This policy applies to all faculty, staff, students and visitors operating motor vehicles on the University campus.
-The Oakland University Police Department (OUPD) has been charged with the primary responsibility, management, oversight and enforcement of traffic, parking and road closure regulations and procedures on the University campus.
+SCOPE AND APPLICABILITY: This policy applies to all faculty, staff, students and visitors operating motor vehicles on the Oakland University (University) campus.
+The OUPD has been charged with the primary responsibility, management, oversight and enforcement of traffic, parking and road closure regulations and procedures on the University campus.

 DEFINITIONS: The following definitions apply to parking, permits, and authorized University vehicles on the University campus: